 "Hope the IFF is working properly," muttered one of our passengers, referring to the Identification Friend or Foe radio transponder equipment that identifies aircraft to ground controllers.
 We giggled nervously at his little joke.

 Penetration of the Iron Curtain, when we reached it, was an anti-climax.
 We had half expected a Soviet fighter escort to be waiting for us but none was forthcoming.
 The Soviet air traffic controllers seemed to be expecting us; they understood English quite well as long as they were not asked anything complicated.
 From then on the pilots had to get used to measuring heights in metres instead of feet.
-The Leningrad weather was given as more than 10 kms visibility, cloud base 1,200 metres, runway in use 28 Left, runway surface dry but with thunderstorms threatened.
+The Leningrad weather was given as more than 10 kms visibility, cloud base 1,200 metres, runway in use 28 Left, runway surface dry, but thunderstorms threatened.

 The formation had planned to fly a continuous descent from high level right down to airfield height but, frustratingly, ATC clearance was granted in steps so that, with only 24 nautical miles to run, the formation was still at 9,000 feet altitude and just skimming the tops of the cloud.
 Then, suddenly, the clouds evaporated and all was clear below with no sign of the promised thunderstorms.
 The Hawks requested permission to pull ahead of the BAe 125 at this stage of the approach so that they could proceed independently for a run and break.
 I think the controllers never really did understand that request but the Reds did it anyway, leaving dense trails of patriotic red, white and blue smoke all over the airfield.
 The Red Arrows had arrived!